 Browse the official UK government guidance for benefits to learn more.

 Double-check UK regulations on medication

-If you’ve already registered with a local GP practice, consider giving them a call and enquire as to the regulations on any medication you may take.
+If you’ve already registered with a local GP practice, consider calling them and enquiring about the regulations on any medication you may take.

-Some medications are more heavily regulated in the UK than other countries and you may have to be referred to a specialist to continue receiving your prescription in the UK.
+The UK regulates some medications more strictly than other countries.
+You may have to be referred to a specialist to continue receiving your prescription in the UK.

 Some waiting lists are longer than others – you might have to wait as long as 9 months for an appointment in some cases.